7 Best immune-boosting foods to keep you healthy

 First up on our list of immune-boosting foods are citrus fruits and berries which are packed with Vitamin C. This essential vitamin, which is believed to support the production of white blood cells to help fight illness, is not produced in the body.
 Vitamin C must, therefore, be acquired from food, which makes citrus fruits and berries an excellent source of Vitamin C:

-The Recommended Dietary Allowance (RDA) for Vitamin C is 50-60 mg.
+The Recommended Dietary Allowance (RDA) for Vitamin C for adults is 75-90 mg.
 1 orange has about 50 mg and 1 cup of strawberries has around 90 mg.

 Red bell peppers are also packed with many antioxidants, some of which have been shown to help fight disease and cancer.
 Such nutrients make red bell peppers another excellent option among our immunity-boosting foods to add to your plate.